 Beguine was created with support of the Dutch TAX videoclipfonds.

-2012 – In March 2012 I followed the Dutch band de Kift to France to create a series of photo collages, constructed using close-up video shots.
-They create a visual portrait of de Kift that serves as the background for there new website that shows the bands work, both old and new, all within a live atmosphere.
+2012 – In March 2012 I followed the Dutch band de Kift to France to create a series of photo collages.
+Constructed using close-up video shots they created a visual portrait of de Kift that served as the background for the band at the time.
 In the process I used the same close-up footage to create a short film called ‘De Kift Up Close’.

 2006 – Backpacking is a series of works I created during my artist in residency at Hangar in Barcelona in 2006.
 Short films with huge backpacks as a shared feature.
 The coinciding behind-the-scenes film ‘One Day In Barcelona’ sees more than just the studio, showing a whole day from start to finish.

 Among other presentations the Backpacking films were shown in the Cobra Museum of Modern Art Amstelveen as part of the 2006 exhibition Play!
 The Art of the Game.
 An exhibition about the parallels between the areas of visual art and play.